galtx-centex/galtx-centex.github.io/_greyhounds/sully.md

 pending: yes
 doa: 2023-03-05
 ---
 Sully is a handsome Irish lad with a glossy black coat.
-Sully is not even two years old, so he can get into some shenanigans, like stealing a bunch of bananas from the counertop.
-This will, of course, diminish with time and positive discipline (and make you a better housekeeper!)
-Sully gets along with all the dogs he has met, from his senior Greyhound housemate to the young pups of various breeds that he visits with along the fence line.
-We think Sully will make a fun addition to the family.
+He is a quick learner, but needs some structure to his routine.
+He previoulsy lived with a grey and then a standard poodle.
+We will evaluate him with smaller dogs after he has settled in a bit.